Skip to main content

 Conflicts spread time machines spatially and temporally as iterations try to persist.
 Stable time loops likely evolve convergently towards maximal scope.
 Inventing them may end humanity’s autonomy, warping causality irrevocably.

-Timecrimes (Los Cronocrímenes): obscure 2007 indie Spanish stable-time-loop time-travel movie.
+Timecrimes (Los Cronocrímenes): obscure 200717ya indie Spanish stable-time-loop time-travel movie.
 Recommended to me by Riley Goodside as one of the few good time-travel movies (in addition to Coherence or Primer); since I had already seen Primer, I started with Timecrimes.

 To cut to the chase—the titular time-travel crimes are: kidnapping, false imprisonment, assault & battery, sexual assault, criminal intimidation, trespassing, grand theft auto, destruction of property, first-degree homicide, and lying to the police.
-(By my rough count, those are just the protagonist’s crimes if you leave out the ambiguous ones like ‘self-harm’1; a secondary character is guilty of at least accessory before & after the fact, reckless endangerment of both protagonist & general public, and presumably a whole slew of laws/regulations on human experimentation.)
+(By my rough count, those are just the protagonist’s crimes if you leave out the ambiguous ones like ‘self-harm’1; a secondary character is guilty of at least accessory before & after the fact, reckless endangerment of both protagonist & public, and presumably a whole slew of laws/regulations on human experimentation.)

 This eventful plot is despite taking place over one evening and the fact that Timecrimes was filmed on a budget that appears to have covered only gas money to the filming location (and possibly fries at a McDonald’s on the way back).
 Somewhat like Primer or locked-room mysteries, Timecrimes demonstrates that stable time-loop movies are a micro-genre whose formal rules lend themselves to an extreme economy.
 Indeed, Timecrimes winds up accidentally respecting Aristotle’s 3 classical unities: despite the length, it all takes place in a single day by a fixed set of actors depicting the same events from 3 perspectives.